Estee Lauder: The Saint of Samples

 The Risk That Changed Retail

-She offered samples, trial sizes, demonstrations, and gifts with purchase.
-At a time when luxury brands guarded exclusivity, many insiders saw it as cheap, desperate, or financially foolish.
+At a time when luxury brands were guarded by exclusivity, Estee Lauder offered samples, trial sizes, demonstrations, and gifts with purchase.
+Many insiders saw it as cheap, desperate, or financially foolish.
+They couldn't have been more wrong.

-Women came back.
+Women came back to buy Estee Lauder products.
 Then they brought friends.
 Department stores took notice.
 Counters expanded.
 Her brand grew not through inheritance or old-money connections, but through repetition, trust, and products people wanted to use again.

 Today, her name still appears on makeup counters, skincare bottles, and vanity tables around the world.